-One of my favorite Christmas stories doesn’t mention Jesus or even Santa Claus, but it manages to capture the Christmas spirit quite nicely.
+One of my favorite Christmas stories doesn’t mention Jesus or even Santa Claus, but it captures the Christmas spirit quite nicely.

-How the Grinch Stole Christmas! has become a holiday classic since it debuted as a children’s story book in 1957.
+How the Grinch Stole Christmas! has become a holiday classic since it debuted as a children’s storybook in 1957.
 Since then, the tale of the curmudgeon who descends from Mt.
-Crumpit intent on dashing the holiday dreams of the Whos — only to end up embracing the spirit of the season — has been retold as a cartoon, a musical and a feature film starring Jim Carrey.
-A new feature length animated version of the film was released this year, featuring Benedict Cumberbatch in the title role.
+Crumpit intent on dashing the holiday dreams of the Whos — only to end up embracing the spirit of the season — has been retold as a cartoon, a musical, and a feature film starring Jim Carrey.
+In addition, a new feature-length animated version of the film was released this year, featuring Benedict Cumberbatch in the title role.

 There’s something remarkable about the tender way the Grinch is won over by the joyous sound of the Whos singing together, even in the midst of loss and disappointment.
 The moment where the Grinch’s heart “grows three sizes” is moving without being maudlin.

 Perhaps it’s the fact that the moral of the story is neatly tied up in an elaborate package of absurdity that makes it such a pleasure to unwrap.
-Seuss’ inventive rhymes and familiar and yet exotic characters inhabit a world so much like ours, and yet delightfully off kilter.
+Seuss’s inventive rhymes and familiar yet exotic characters inhabit a world so much like ours, yet delightfully off-kilter.

 Geisel didn’t start out writing children’s books.
-He started out in the Ivy Leagues, earning a Ph.D. in English Literature from Dartmouth before heading to England to study at Oxford.
-It was there that he met his first wife, Helen, who convinced him take up writing professionally full time.
+Instead, he started in the Ivy League, earning a Ph.D. in English Literature from Dartmouth before heading to England to study at Oxford.
+There, he met his first wife, Helen, who convinced him to take up writing professionally full-time.

 Geisel then launched into a successful career as a writer, editorial cartoonist, and ad man for some of the biggest brands of the day.
 He was successful enough to sustain himself and his wife through the Great Depression.

-He believed in the importance of travel for inspiration, and it was a rhythm of a ship’s engines that inspired his first book, And To Think That I Saw It On Mulberry Street.
+He believed in the importance of travel for inspiration, and the rhythm of a ship’s engines inspired his first book, And To Think That I Saw It On Mulberry Street.

 You’d think a successful writer and illustrator with an Ivy League education would have no trouble shopping his book around and getting it published.
 You’d be wrong.
 Geisel’s first book was rejected 27 times before a chance encounter with an old college friend who just so happened to be a children’s book editor for a publishing house gave the book the opportunity it deserved.
 Geisel was off and running, publishing three more books before pausing to serve in World War II.

 What if Geisel had stayed in school and become an English teacher as he intended?
 What if he had kept his head down and focused on his day job?
-What if he hadn’t unplugged on taken time to travel and see the world?
-What if he’d given up after that first rejection, or the tenth, or the twenty-sixth?
+What if he hadn’t unplugged from taking the time to travel and see the world?
+What if he’d given up after that first rejection, the tenth, or the twenty-sixth?
 We wouldn’t have seen the 60 books that followed.

 Geisel had the moxie to let his life unfold with just the right amount of risk-taking and adventure.